 Stealth startups can present lots of opportunities, yet could be a double-edged sword if not properly managed.
 If you are a prospective founder seeking like-minded entrepreneurs, or an investor searching for a gem of a startup to invest in, it is unequivocal to say that it is tough to track down these startups.

-At Proxycurl, we have tons of data that allows you to discover and connect with a gem of stealth startup.
-With our Person Profile API Endpoint, you can track the movements of the entreprenuerial talents and if they're setting up a company.
-With our Employee Listing API Endpoint, you can follow current FAANG/MAMAA employees and their movements in the job market.
+At Proxycurl, we have rich data that allows you to discover and connect with a gem of a stealth startup.
+With our Person Profile Endpoint, you can track the movements of the entreprenuerial talents and discover when they set up a company.
+With our Employee Listing Endpoint, you can follow current FAANG/MAMAA employees and their movements in the job market.